 What is Lymphedema and What Causes It?

 When the lymphatic system is damaged or blocked, this fluid can’t circulate normally and builds up within the tissues.
-This causes painful swelling called lymphedema that most often occurs in the arms and legs but can also affect the head and neck, chest, breast, abdomen, and genitals.
+This causes swelling called lymphedema that most often occurs in the arms and legs but can also affect the head and neck, chest, breast, abdomen, and genitals.

-What does lymphedema feel like?
+What can lymphedema feel like?

 - swelling